MrThoe/Python-Programing-in-Context/description.md

-# UC approval for *Intro to Computer Science and Coding* at CVHS
+# UC approval for *Intermediate Python Programming* at CVHS

 ## Course Title
 Intro to Computer Science and Coding

 ## Brief Course Description
 This course provides a comprehensive introduction to software design concepts through the accessible and powerful language Python.
 Students solve problems and design projects spanning topics such as data structures, abstraction, data serialization, search algorithms, encryption, and object oriented design.
 Good habits, such as revision control with Git, are also be practiced.
 Students present work to their classmates at various points throughout the course.
 Students choose a final project to develop.
 This course provides a solid foundation for further study in computer science.
-Beginners and experienced programmers are welcome.
+Students are expected to have a basic understanding of python but is not required.

 ## Prerequisites
-Completion of Algebra I
+Completion of Algebra I, Computer Science CP

 ## Textbook
 #### Title